dominant-strategies/quai-transactor/README.md

 Here is the explanation for each option:

-- `--group, -g: The group that you want to use for the load testing.` Ex. group-0
+- `--group, -g: The group that you want to use for the load testing.` Ex.
+0
 - `--zone, -z: The zone that you want to use for the load testing.` Ex. zone-0-0
 - `--host, -h: The hostname of the network provider.
-If not provided, it defaults to 'localhost'.`
+If not provided, it defaults to 'localhost'.` Ex. localhost 192.168.1.1 rpc.cyprus1.colosseum.quaiscan.io